hornster02/KMPlayer-32-bit-Two-Rows-Simple-Compact-Skin/README.md

 ***Enter*** Maximize/Restore Window
 <br/>
-🟩 KMP64X - to keep the same behavior you need to change the default "Enter" hotkey to "Ins" (or 🟦*02) because KMP64X doesn't distinguish between NumpadEnter/Enter and stubbornly performs its single default action no matter what
+🟩 KMP64X - to keep the same behavior you need to change the default "Enter" hotkey to "Ins" (or 🟦*02)

 ***1234*** window size
 <br/>